3 Days in Budapest: The Best Budapest Itinerary [2024]

 6.The famous landmark Buda castle

-One of the most well-known places in Budapest with beautiful views of the city and long history is Buda Castle.
+Buda Castle is one of the most well-known places in Budapest, with beautiful views of the city and a long history.
 Initially constructed in the 13th century, the vast Baroque complex you see today was built in the 18th century, but its role as a palace ended with World War II.
-Today, it’s home to several museums such as the Hungarian National Gallery and Budapest History Museum.
+Today, it’s home to several museums, such as the Hungarian National Gallery and Budapest History Museum.
 Maybe you would like to go here on a night tour?

 If you are ready with the Buda side, go to Pest and chill a bit.
 Prepare yourself for the next day.